korlibs/korge-fleks/README.md

 commented out and the `src:` line with local folder under `../../korge-parallax/korge-parallax` can be uncommented.

-# Updating KorGE-Fleks to newer versions of KorGE and other KorGE Addons
+# Updating KorGE-Fleks to newer versions

 KorGE-Fleks depends on specific versions of KorGE, KorGE-Parallax addon, KorGE-Tiled addon and Fleks ECS.